To configure Mozilla Firefox version 28 and older, click the orange Firefox button on the left and then click Options.

 Move on to the Advanced tab and open the Data Choices sub-tab.
 Those very concerned about their privacy can clear the Enable Telemetry, Enable Firefox Health Report and Enable Crash Reporter check boxes to prevent Firefox from sharing usage data with Mozilla developers.

-The last thing to check is to make sure that Firefox updates itself and its add-ons/extensions automatically.
-Click Update sub-tab under Advanced tab.
-The following options are available since Firefox 12.
+The last thing in Options window is to make sure that Firefox updates itself and its add-ons/extensions automatically.
+Click Update sub-tab in Advanced tab.

 Make sure that the Automatically install updates (recommended: improved security) option is selected.
 This makes sure that Firefox stays up-to-date and all security bugs are patched.